Beaches in White Cliffs Country

 • Public toilets 8am-6pm/dusk, summer only; no accessible/baby changing.

-Flat beach and green perfect for kite-flying on a breezy day.
+A flat beach and green perfect for kite-flying on a breezy day.
 Pack a picnic and take in some live music on the bandstand or try one of the cafes on The Strand.
-For the young ones there is a safe paddling pool and for all-ages fun, Roman Landing adventure golf.
+For younger children there is Walmer Paddling Pool adjacent to (and part of the same complex as) Roman Landings Adventure Golf and mini car track.
+The paddling pool is free to use and gets busy on sunny days.

 • Shingle beach